University of Florida Information Technologist (IT) Salary | $45K-$118K+ | Levels.fyi

 The median Information Technologist (IT) compensation package at University of Florida totals $93K per year.
-View the base salary, stock, and bonus breakdowns for University of Florida's total compensation packages.
+View the base salary, equity, and bonus breakdowns for University of Florida's total compensation packages.
 Last updated: 10/31/2025

 Company